Indexing Techniques for Graph Reachability Queries: Plain Reachability Indexes

 \subsubsection{\textbf{The approach}}

-The tree cover index is computed in three steps: \begin{enumerate} \item Transforming a general graph (potentially) with cycles to a DAG; \item Computing spanning trees and the interval labeling over this DAG; \item Hooking up roots of spanning trees and indexing non-tree edges. \end{enumerate}
+The tree cover index is computed in three steps: (i) Transforming a general graph (potentially) with cycles to a DAG; (ii) Computing spanning trees and the interval labeling over this DAG; (iii) Hooking up roots of spanning trees and indexing non-tree edges.

 \textit{\textbf{Transformation}}.
 A general graph is transformed into a DAG by identifying all the strongly connected components (SCCs) and selecting a representative vertex in each SCC.
-Given a vertex $v$ that belongs to a SCC, we use $Rep(v)$ to denote the representative of $v$ in the SCC.
-For instance, the general graph in Fig. \ref{fig:graphs}(a) can be transformed into the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}, where $Rep(G)=Rep(I)=Rep(B)=B$.
-After the transformation, every edge $(u,v)$ in the general graph is transformed into an edge $(Rep(u),Rep(v))$ in the resulting DAG, \textit{e.g.}, the edge $(H, G)$ in Fig. \ref{fig:graphs}(a) is kept as the edge $(G, B)$ in Fig. \ref{fig:DAG-of-the-plain-graph}.
+We use $Rep(v)$ to denote the representative of $v$ in the SCC containing $v$.
+After the transformation, every edge $(u,v)$ in the general graph is transformed into an edge $(Rep(u),Rep(v))$ in the resulting DAG.

+For instance, the general graph in Fig. \ref{fig:graphs}(a) is transformed into the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}, where $Rep(G)=Rep(I)=Rep(B)=B$.
+Then, the edge $(H, G)$ in Fig. \ref{fig:graphs}(a) is kept as the edge $(H, B)$ in Fig. \ref{fig:DAG-of-the-plain-graph}.
 The transformation can be done in $O(|V|+|E|)$ time using Tarjan's strongly connected components algorithm \cite{tarjan1972depth}.
 Thus, most plain reachability indexes in the literature assume DAGs as input since generalization is trivial.

 \textit{\textbf{Query reduction with the transformation}}.
-With the transformation, a reachability query on the general graph can be reduced to a corresponding query on the DAG, \textit{i.e.}, a query $Q_r(s,t)$ in the general graph is reduced to a query $Q_r(Rep(s),Rep(t))$.
-The case of $Rep(s)=Rep(t)$ indicates that $s$ and $t$ belong to the same SCC, which means that $t$ is reachable from $s$.
-Thus, $True$ can be immediately returned as the query result.
-If $Rep(s)\neq Rep(t)$, then the query needs to be processed on the DAG.
-For example, $Q_r(A, I)$ on the general graph in Fig. \ref{fig:graphs} is reduced to $Q_r(A,B)$ that needs to be processed in the DAG in Fig. \ref{fig:DAG-of-the-plain-graph}.
+A reachability query on the general graph can be reduced to a corresponding query on the DAG, \textit{i.e.}, a query $Q_r(s,t)$ in the general graph is reduced to a query $Q_r(Rep(s),Rep(t))$ The case of $Rep(s)=Rep(t)$ indicates that $s$ and $t$ belong to the same SCC.
+Thus, $t$ is reachable from $s$.
+Otherwise, the query needs to be processed on the DAG.